Tran-Research-Group/tran-research-group.github.io/_research/reinforcement-learning.md

 ---
-title: "Hierarchical RL"
+title: "Reinforcement Learning"
-excerpt: "We work on hierarchical learning for autonomous agents."
+excerpt: "We work on reinforcement learning for autonomous agents."
 header:
     teaser: /assets/images/hrl.png
 tags:
   - artificial intelligence
   - reinforcement learning
-last_modified_at: 2022-05-09
+last_modified_at: 2022-07-27
 ---

-We work on hierarchical reinforcement learning (RL) methods to create autonomous agents that can efficiently solve complex tasks.
+We work on reinforcement learning (RL) methods to create autonomous agents that can efficiently solve complex tasks.

 ## Bioinspired discovery of hierarchical subtasks